Expat Exchange

 If you are thinking about moving to Saipan, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Saipan varies greatly depending on the size and location of the property.
 Generally, studios and one-bedroom apartments can range between $500 - $1,000 per month, while two-bedrooms and larger can cost anywhere from $1,000 - $2,000+ per month.
-Additionally, purchasing a home can range anywhere from $200,000 - $400,000 or more," said one expat who made the move to Saipan.
+Additionally, purchasing a home can range anywhere from $200,000 - $400,000 or more," remarked one expat who made the move to Saipan.

 How do I meet people in Saipan?